oomol/oocana-rust/README.md

 ![github-actions](https://github.com/oomol/oocana-rust/actions/workflows/build-and-test.yml/badge.svg?branch=main) [![release](https://img.shields.io/github/v/release/oomol/oocana-rust)](https://github.com/oomol/oocana-rust/releases) [![readme_zh-cn](https://img.shields.io/badge/%E4%B8%AD%E6%96%87-none)](README.zh-CN.md)

-[OOMOL studio](https://oomol.com)'s workflow engine, implemented in Rust.
+[OOMOL Studio](https://oomol.com)'s workflow engine, implemented in Rust.

-To support run `javascript`/`typescript` block as OOMOL studio, we need to use [node-executor](https://github.com/oomol/oocana-node).
+To support run `javascript`/`typescript` block as OOMOL Studio, we need to use [node-executor](https://github.com/oomol/oocana-node).
 Add `nodejs-executor`(build in oocana-node) to `$PATH` to support run `javascript`/`typescript` block.

-To support run `python` block as OOMOL studio, we need to use [python-executor](https://github.com/oomol/oocana-python). you can install `python-executor` by `pip install python-executor`.
+To support run `python` block as OOMOL Studio, we need to use [python-executor](https://github.com/oomol/oocana-python). you can install `python-executor` by `pip install python-executor`.
 Typically python dependencies are installed in a virtual environment and the package manager will add `python-executor` to `$PATH` (this behavior may vary depending on the package manager).

 ## How to Use